fivequarters/fusebit.io/src/_blog/_posts/everyauth-pagerduty.md

 And you can head to `http://localhost:3000/`, and it should redirect you to EveryAuth to authenticate with PagerDuty.

-# Conclusion
+## Conclusion

 Congratulations!
 In less than 200 lines of code and 5 minutes, you are able to set up a brand new Express app that natively integrates with PagerDuty, without ever dealing with the complexity that is OAuth.

 Come check out other SaaS systems that EveryAuth can authenticate with.
 For example, [slack](https://fusebit.io/blog/everyauth-slack-messages/), [github](https://fusebit.io/blog/integrate-github-api-everyauth/), and [linear](https://fusebit.io/blog/using-linear-with-everyauth/).
-Also follow us on Twitter at [@fusebitio](https://twitter.com/fusebitio)
+Also follow us on Twitter at [@fusebitio](https://twitter.com/fusebitio) for more helpful developer content.